Regular Clinic Services

 Missed or Late Appointment ($10)

-There is a $10 fee your pet misses a scheduled vaccine appointment or other scheduled appointment, or is over 30 minutes late to an appointment.
+There is a $10 fee your pet misses a scheduled vaccine appointment or if you are over 30 minutes late to a scheduled emergency/surgery appointment.

 Booster Shots ($25)